Climb Ben Lomond

 When is the best time to climb Ben Lomond?

-Do note that Ben Lomond's summit can be covered in cloud; it's happened to me a few times and is frustrating.
+Do note that Ben Lomond's summit can be covered in the cloud; it's happened to me a few times and is frustrating.
 So, choose a clear day to ensure good visibility at the top.

 Can I walk my dog on Ben Lomond?